drkostasatp1/ethOpenMucTestbench/guide/README.md

 ![](TerminalWindows.png)

-After that, the running Project should look like this:
+After that, the running Project should look like this and everything is setup to create the first Storage contract.

 ![](testBenchRunning.png)